zaybournand/CodeLearner/README.md

 ## 🚀 Features

-- **User Authentication**: Secure login and registration system using Spring Security and JWT.
+- **User Authentication**: Secure login and registration system using Spring Security.
 - **Dashboard**: Personalized dashboard for users to track their progress.
 - **Chat Functionality**: Engage in real-time discussions with other users on specific topics.
 - **Resource Management**: Users can view and rate programming resources (e.g., tutorials, videos, articles) provided by the admin.
 Documents are ranked from best to worst based on user ratings.